bupt-ai-cz/BCI/BCI_LICENSE.md

 ## Privacy

-We will take care to remove personally identifiable information.
-Furthermore, we prohibit you from using the Datasets in any manner to identify or invade the privacy of any person.
-If you have any privacy concerns, including to remove your information from the Dataset, please contact us by sending an e-mail to shengjie.Liu@bupt.edu.cn, czhu@bupt.edu.cn, or bupt.ai.cz@gmail.com.
+All data are desensitized, and the private information has been removed.
+If you have any privacy concerns, please contact us by sending an e-mail to shengjie.Liu@bupt.edu.cn, czhu@bupt.edu.cn, or bupt.ai.cz@gmail.com.